 When should you use SEO?

 When it comes to choosing between SEO and PPC, there’s no one-size-fits-all answer.
 Both strategies have their place in a successful digital marketing strategy.
-However, for some campaigns and businesses, you may find that SEO is the better option.
+However, for some campaigns and businesses, SEO is the better option.

 If your goal is to get on the first page of the SERPs and stay there, investing in a good SEO campaign will be essential.
 Although Google Ads can get you onto the first page quickly, being on the organic side of SERPs is more reliable and longer lasting.

-With a smart SEO campaign and consistent efforts over time, you can achieve a higher click-through rate (CTR) than with paid ads because people trust organic results more than they do ads.
+With a smart SEO campaign and consistent efforts over time, you can achieve a higher click-through rate (CTR) than with paid ads because searchers trust organic results more than they do ads.

 This involves creating content that targets those keywords and optimizing it for search engines to appear near the top of SERPs when people search for those terms.